 Through multiple pieces of coronavirus (COVID-19) relief legislation, all supported by Senator Tillis, Congress has authorized the Small Business Administration (SBA) to issue special loans to employers in need of financial assistance in the coming days, weeks, or months.
 Specifically, these programs are:

-Through the SBA, businesses of all sizes suffering substantial economic injury are eligible to receive low-interest federal disaster loans.
+Through the SBA, businesses of 500 employees or fewer suffering substantial economic injury are eligible to receive low-interest federal disaster loans.
 Specifically, SBA’s Economic Injury Disaster Loans offer: